 When it comes to what you can drink - water, coffee, and tea are all included (note that sugar is not accepted, however you may use a small amount of Stevia as an alternative).
 Soft drinks and fruit juice should be avoided, as they are loaded with unnecessary sugars and carbohydrates.

 Snacking is also allowed (and even recommended).
 Half of a seasoned avocado (a sprinkle of sea salt and ground black pepper) or a handful of almonds can serve you well as a mid-morning or afternoon snack.
-Not to mention a couple squares of dark chocolate (70% or higher cacao; ensure to look for brands without soy lecithin) can be your solution for a day’s desert.
+Not to mention a couple squares of dark chocolate (70% or higher cacao; be sure to look for brands without soy lecithin) can be your solution for a day’s dessert.

-You can consult this list of zero carb foods for more information on what specific foods have zero or almost zero grams of carbohydrates.
+You can consult this list of zero carb foods for more information on which specific foods have zero or almost zero grams of carbohydrates.

 By now you might be wondering whether the “Paleo” diet (as in, going Paleolithic on your meal plan) has gone out of style?